hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfconfig.html.md

 configuration values can be expressed.
 This is essentially every namespace which has a `config` value as well as the `outputs` namespace.

--> Remember, this import enforces policy around the literal Terraform configuration and not the final values as a result of invoking Terraform.
-If you're looking to write policy around the _result_ of expressions used within configuration blocks (for example, if you wanted to ensure the final value of `filename` above includes `accounts.txt`), you're likely wanting to use the [`tfplan`](/docs/enterprise/sentinel/import/tfplan.html) import.
+-> **Note:** Remember, this import enforces policy around the literal Terraform configuration and not the final values as a result of invoking Terraform.
+If you want to write policy around the _result_ of expressions used within configuration blocks (for example, if you wanted to ensure the final value of `filename` above includes `accounts.txt`), you likely want to use the [`tfplan`](/docs/enterprise/sentinel/import/tfplan.html) import.

 ## Namespace: Root